tripl-to/proposal/README.md

 Some service, like some flights, requires some personal information in advance, like nationality.
 On this can of services hosts can specify that data and if they allow last minute changes of ownership.

 All bookings even between the same traveler and host will be anonymized.
-The host will not be able to track previous booking from the same traveler in the blockchain unless the traveler allow it (usually as part of some loyalty program) but in anyway the relationship will be private in the blockchain.
+The host will not be able to track previous booking from the same traveler in the block-chain unless the traveler allow it (usually as part of some loyalty program) but in anyway the relationship will be private in the block-chain.

 ## Taxes

-The blockchain as a a decentralised entity can not retain any taxes.
-All prices in the blockchain are consumer prices. _Hosts_ and _helpers_ can generate invoices and taxes declaration based on the data in the blockchain. _Hosts_ can delegate this task to _helpers_ given them a restricted access to some data. _helpers_ can also deliver software that could be installed in the _hosts_ network to insure that any private data is never shared. _travlers_ can agree with the _hosts_ if their personal data can be shared with _helpers_ for certain purposes, like taxes.
+The block-chain as a a decentralized entity can not retain any taxes.
+All prices in the block-chain are consumer prices. _Hosts_ and _helpers_ can generate invoices and taxes declaration based on the data in the block-chain. _Hosts_ can delegate this task to _helpers_ given them a restricted access to some data. _helpers_ can also deliver software that could be installed in the _hosts_ network to insure that any private data is never shared. _travelers_ can agree with the _hosts_ if their personal data can be shared with _helpers_ for certain purposes, like taxes.

 Governments can see all transaction on the network.
 While the privacy is guaranteed for the _travelers_ open identity is a must for services providers in the network.